AndrewAkinson/python3-therion-analyzer/README.md

 include statements and extracting all the starred commands such as begin...end statements, station fixes, entrance tags, and co-ordinate system declarations.
-The extracted data is returned as a pandas dataframe which can be exported to a spreadsheet (wrapper code).
+The extracted data is returned as a pandas dataframe which can be exported to a spreadsheet (see wrapper code).

 An example survex data source file tree for the Dow-Prov system can be found in the example directory of companion repository